git4rk/ApplicationServeronCloud/systemAccess.md

 {:new_window: target="_blank"}
 {:codeblock: .codeblock}

-#System Access
+# System access
 {: #system_access}

-Methods of creating and managing a service instance are discussed in this section, along with various ways to access and setup access to your systems.
+Methods of creating and managing a service instance are discussed in this section, along with various ways to access and set up access to your systems.
 {: shortdesc}

-## REST API Usage in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}
+## REST API usage in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}
 {: #restapi_usage}

 Instances in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} are created, provisioned, managed, and deleted in one of the following ways: